LuisMayo/vhs-alternative-server/README.md

 You also need to install [my CA certificate](https://github.com/LuisMayo/vhs-alternative-server/raw/main/LuigiDevGoodCA.crt) (or the other server's one).
 [Instructions](https://community.spiceworks.com/how_to/1839-installing-self-signed-ca-certificate-in-windows)
 Then launch the game as usual

-#### Exe Patching
+#### Executable Patching
-Exe patching consists on modifying the executable to point to a new domain.
+Executable patching consists on modifying the executable to point to a new domain.
 You need to modify starting on 0x5382CA0 up to 0x5382D1F.
 The text should be encoded using UTF-16(LE).
 The string must include the protocol and 4 string replacement cues (%s).
 This cues are later replace by `api`, `client`, the endpoint in particular and a randomly generated GUID.
 Any HTTP URL should be fine.
 TLS is not required so plain HTTP URLs would suffice.
 Currently the "official" server does not support this method of connecting (selfhosting should do).
 It will be supported soon

 ### Running the server (User)